Rutgers vs. Northwestern NCAA Football Odds, Plays and Insights | October 16, 2021

 - The 50 points per game these two squads have allowed their opponents to score this season are 5.5 more than the 44.5 over/under in this contest.

-- The average total in Scarlet Knights games this season is 50.7, 6.2 points more than Saturday's over/under of 44.5.
+- The average total in Scarlet Knights games this season is 50.7, 6.2 points above Saturday's total of 44.5.

-- In 2021, games involving the Wildcats have averaged a total of 48.0 points, 3.5 more than the set over/under in this contest.
+- In 2021, games involving the Wildcats have averaged a total of 48.0 points, 3.5 more than the set total in this contest.

 Rutgers Stats and Trends

-- The Scarlet Knights have been favored by 2 points or more two times this season and have covered the spread in all of them.
+- The Scarlet Knights have always covered the spread this season when favored by 2.5 points or more.

-- Rutgers' games this year have gone over the total in two out of five opportunities (40%).

-- The Scarlet Knights average 27.0 points per game, comparable to the 27.2 per contest the Wildcats surrender.
+- The Scarlet Knights rack up 27.0 points per game, comparable to the 27.2 per contest the Wildcats surrender.

-- Rutgers is 1-0 against the spread and 2-0 overall this season when the team scores more than 27.2 points.

-- The Scarlet Knights have five giveaways this season, while the Wildcats have eight takeaways .
+- The Scarlet Knights have turned the ball over five times this season, three fewer than the Wildcats have forced (8).

 - Find the latest spread and moneyline odds for Rutgers at SISportsbook.